Ayush-1903/Simon-Game/README.md

 - Now game will again flash another button.
 Click the first button and then this button.
 - Now, Click the buttons in the same order that you saw and heard them flash and play sounds.
 - If you correctly repeat the sequence, the game will generate a longer sequence for you to try again.
-- The game will continue until you make mistake by click other button.
+- The game will continue until you make a mistake by clicking wrong button.

 ## Technologies Used
 - HTML